agostini01/rms-norm-exercise/README.md

 - [x] Reduction can leverage a parallel implementation
 - [x] Reduction (mean) causes the stride on the last dimension to be 1, which can be hardcoded
 - [ ] Triton provides an autotunner that can be used to select warp sizes (and block sizes)
+  - [ ] Block size affects registers per thread that influences occupancy
   - [ ] Limit block size on python driver
     - Kernel was implemented to handle ModelDims of "any" size, but this does not mean that doing so is smart
     - Big blocks may force eviction from registers
     - Triton seem to have lunched the kernel with block dim: 128, must explore if this is optimal
 - [ ] Naive run of NCU shows 50% l2 cache hit and low Compute utilization.
-This indicates that we can still improve
+  - This indicates that we should investigate if these are compulsory misses or they can be improved.
 - [ ] Enabling half precision required to relax tolerance in tests
-  - must investigate why
+  - Must investigate why

 ## Notes on implementations